Academic Programs in Chemistry

 develop a program of study that meets your specific needs.

-about the B.S. in Chemistry, including the program of study and course
+about the B.S. in Chemistry program of study and course

 requirements for each of the three emphasis areas.